 - Minnesota Forest Association: A private, membership-based organization that works on behalf of family forest owners through education and advocacy to promote stewardship and woodlands.
 Check out the Boots on Your Ground and Call Before You Cut programs.

 - American Bird Conservancy: A conservation organization with a mission to conserve native birds and their habitats throughout the Americas.
-Two foresters available in focus areas to implement golden-winged warbler projects.
+Two foresters are available in focus areas to implement golden-winged warbler projects.

-- Natural Resource Conservation Service: With a mission of "helping people help the land," the provides services that enable people to be good stewards of soil, water and related natural resources.
+- Natural Resource Conservation Service: With a mission of "helping people help the land," the agency provides services that enable people to be good stewards of soil, water and related natural resources.

 - Soil and Water Conservation Districts: Local units of government that manage and direct natural resource management programs at the local, often county level, and work with landowners.
 Some Districts have local foresters.